ArisBee/aristidebouix.cloud/content/en/linklist.md

 * [Blocklists](https://wally3k.github.io/): the Best collection of blocklists for a DNS filtering service (Pi-hole, your router, ublock...)
 * [Vueville](https://www.vueville.com/): Nice resources on how to set up a camera surveillance system
 * [Tor-relay.co](https://tor-relay.co/): An online tool to help you configure a Tor relay on any platform, quite handy for first-timer.
+* [Kycnot.me](https://kycnot.me/): Many cryptocurrencies services accessible without ANY identity control.
+I would never expected we would need such a website 5 years ago where anonymity was the agreed norm.
+* [Pandemic Big Brother](https://pandemicbigbrother.online/en/): Make me wish to emigrate to Sweden

 ## Tor .onion websites